-Workshops are conducted throughout the academic year on topics such as time management, study skills, communication skills, anxiety and stress management, anger management, and eating and body image concerns.
+Workshops are conducted throughout the academic year on topics such as time management, study skills, communication skills, anxiety and stress management, anger management, clinical anxiety and depression, personality assessment and disorders, treatment for post-traumatic stress disorders and trauma therapy, adjusting to university life, study skills, personal development and time management, positive psychology, motivational exercises and memory improvement.
 Workshop topics and dates are advertised around campus, or students can call to learn about future workshops.
 Students are encouraged to contact SLCS with ideas for future workshops.